Skip to main content

 Buy the EcoFlow PowerPulse 2 if:

-• You're comfortable sourcing your own installer
+• You're comfortable arranging your own installer and OZEV approval isn't critical

 Detailed breakdown